beIN SPORTS: LaLiga Madrid Derby Contest

 -

+- Follow beIN SPORTS Asia Facebook page at https://www.facebook.com/beinSPORTSAsia (“beIN Facebook Page”)

-- visit https://www.instagram.com/beinsports.th/ or https://www.facebook.com/beinsportsThailand during the Contest Period, and provide his/her entry by providing his/her entry by commenting on the beIN Facebook or Instagram Page contest post (“Contest Post”) with their entry answer (“Entry” or “Entries”) via these steps:
+- visit [http://bit.ly/3batFSY] during the Contest Period, and provide his/her entry by providing his/her entry by commenting on the beIN Facebook Page contest post (“Contest Post”) with their entry answer (“Entry” or “Entries”) via these steps:

 -